-Dating back to the fifteenth century, Ambalapuzha Sree Krishna Temple draws devotees from Kerala and outside.
+Ambalapuzha Sree Krishna Temple dates back to the fifteenth century and draws devotees from Kerala and outside.
 The principal deity is Unnikrishnan (child Krishnan).
-It is 14 km from Alapuzha.
+It is 14 km from Alappuzha.
 By road, you will reach in 26 minutes.
 Trains take 12 minutes.
 Kochi International airport is 96 km from Ambalapuzha (2h30m).

 Temple Architecture in Ambalapuzha Sree Krishna Temple

 The temple is a model of traditional Kerala architectural style.
 It has white-washed walls and a sloping copper-clad roof..
 The Sreekovil (Sanctum Sanctorum) has no windows and only the priests can enter.
 The Sreekovil is within the four walls of the Nalambalam.
 The outer structure within the temple walls is known as Chuttuambalam.
 The priests use the well near the temple exclusively for pooja rituals.

 The temple is spread over a huge area.
 Visitors wash their feet at the large pond before entering the temple.
 It has two gates of entry: the eastern and western gates.
 The Western Gate has many shops and ample parking.
 The outer walls of the Nalambalam hold several rows of oil lamps.
 They are lit up at night on festival days.
 It is a spectacular sight.
 The Nalambalam has two doors which have coverings of gold foil.